Sons of Samuel Harding (will 1732), Brunswick County, Va.

 William Hardin, born roughly about 1725

-In the will Samuel provides a guardian for his children, the plural indicating the existence of at least two minors, William Hardin and a girl child, or William Hardin and the expected child.
+In the will Samuel provides a guardian for his children, the plural indicating the existence of at least two minors, William Hardin and the expected child, and possibly a girl child who did not inherit.
 It seems reasonable that William Hardin was not among "my three eldest sons" who received a bequest of land in North Carolina.
 The record points to Samuel Jr. and Gabriel as two of the eldest sons.
-The third I believe to be John Hardin of Billys Creek and Cape Fear.With gratitude I acknowledge Susan Hardin Austin and Gwen Hardin, along with others such as Jon Harden, for making a case that Samuel Harding is the main ancestor of the I1a family as we now know it, and again Susan and Gwen for the insight that William was not among the eldest sons and may have been a half-brother to the eldest brothers.
+The third I believe to be Thomas Hardin of whom little is known.With gratitude I acknowledge Susan Hardin Austin and Gwen Hardin, along with others such as Jon Harden, for making a case that Samuel Harding is the main ancestor of the I1a family as we now know it, and again Susan and Gwen for the insight that William was not among the eldest sons and may have been a half-brother to the eldest brothers.

 Timeline of William Hardin